-- An Information Requirement denotes Input Data or Decision output being used as input to a Decision. - A Knowledge Requirement denotes the invocation of a Business Knowledge Model by the decision logic of a Decision. - An Authority Requirement denotes the dependence of a DRG element on a Knowledge Source, or the dependence of a Knowledge Source on a DRG elementanother DRG element that acts as a source of guidance or knowledge.
+- An Information Requirement denotes Input Data or Decision output being used as input to a Decision. - A Knowledge Requirement denotes the invocation of a Business Knowledge Model by the decision logic of a Decision. - An Authority Requirement denotes the dependence of a DRG element on another DRG element that acts as a source of guidance or knowledge.